Category Archives: Battenberg Royals

 Captain Louis Battenberg, 1894.
 Photo: Wikipedia

-His rank continued to rise, as did his influence in the Royal Navy.
-In 1902, he was made Director of Naval Intelligence, and two years later elevated to Rear Admiral.
+Louis’ rank continued to rise, as did his influence in the Royal Navy.
+In 1902, he was made Director of Naval Intelligence and two years later elevated to Rear Admiral.
 In 1908, he was made Vice-Admiral and Commander-in-Chief of the Atlantic Fleet.
-Having served aboard for many years, he returned to the Admiralty in 1911, as Second Sea Lord, and was made Admiral in July 1912.
+Having served aboard for many years, he returned to the Admiralty in 1911 as Second Sea Lord, and was made Admiral in July 1912.
 Five months later, Prince Louis was made First Sea Lord.

-In 1917, King George asked his family to relinquish their German titles.
-Prince Louis of Battenberg gave up his royal style and took on the surname Mountbatten – the anglicized version of Battenberg.
-The King offered him a Dukedom, however, Louis declined as he was not able to maintain the lifestyle accustomed to that level of the peerage.
-He was the only one of the extended family to be offered a dukedom, an indication of the level of respect and esteem the King felt for him.
+In 1917 King George V asked his family to relinquish their German titles.
+Prince Louis of Battenberg gave up his royal style and took on the surname Mountbatten, the anglicized version of Battenberg.
+The King offered him a dukedom but Louis declined because he was unable to maintain the lifestyle accustomed to that level of the peerage.
+He was the only one of the extended family to be offered a dukedom, indicating the respect and esteem King George V felt for him.
 Instead, he was created Marquess of Milford Haven.

 In late 1918, Louis was informed that he would not be recalled to service, and he formally retired from the Royal Navy on January 1, 1919, after a career lasting nearly 50 years.
 Louis and Victoria, now facing reduced income, sold Kent House and Schloss Heiligenberg in Hesse, Germany, which Louis had inherited from his father.
 They took up residence at Fishponds, a home on the grounds of Netley Castle in Hampshire, England.
 Netley Castle was owned by Lt.
 Colonel Crichton, whose wife, Nona, had been a lady-in-waiting and close companion of Louis’ wife Victoria.

 Following his retirement, he was promoted to the rank of Admiral of the Fleet on the retired list and was appointed to the Military Grand Cross of the Order of the Bath by the King.
 In late August 1921, he was invited to board the HMS Repulse, on which his younger son was serving, and spent a week aboard the ship.
 It would be his last journey.
 While aboard, he caught a cold which later turned to pneumonia.
-On September 11, 1921, while staying at the Naval & Military Club in London, England, Louis fell ill.
-While his wife was out at a pharmacy picking up prescriptions for him, Louis suffered a heart attack and died.
-He was 67 years old.
+On September 11, 1921, Louis fell ill while staying at the Naval & Military Club in London, England.
+While his wife was out at a pharmacy picking up prescriptions for him, 67-year-old Louis suffered a heart attack and died.
 Several days later, his remains were brought to the Isle of Wight, where he and his wife had enjoyed some of the happiest years living at Kent House.
 Following a funeral at Westminster Abbey, he was buried in the grounds of St Mildred’s Church in Whippingham, Isle of Wight, England.
-His wife, who survived him by 29 years, is buried by his side.
+His wife, who survived him by 29 years, was buried by his side.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.